 aligned(8) class DynamicGPCCConfidenceScoreSampleEntry extends MetaDataSampleEntry('gcdc') { GPCCConfidenceScoreInfoBox info_box; GPCCConfidenceScoreConfigurationStruct configuration; }

-9.x.x.3.2 Semantics
+9.x.4.2 Semantics

 dynamic_dimension_flag equal to 0 specifies that the dimension of the 3D spatial region remains unchanged in all samples referring to this sample entry. dynamic_dimension_flag equal to 1 specifies that the dimension of the 3D spatial region is indicated in samples.